 \subsection{Mobile experiments}

-In this scenario, the WAB node was installed on a vehicle, with the WAB-gNB and \gls{ue} placed inside and the WAB-MT (FR2 \gls{cpe}) mounted on the vehicle rooftop.
+In this scenario, the WAB node was installed on a vehicle, as shown in Figure \ref{fig:mwab_node}.
+The WAB-gNB and \gls{ue} were placed inside the cabin, while the WAB-MT (FR2 \gls{cpe}) was mounted on the vehicle rooftop.
 The vehicle moved at up to 30~km/h.
 Given the high directivity of the \gls{cpe} antenna array and possible signal losses or reflections from the vehicle body, the WAB-MT was mounted at the rear, with its antenna array oriented perpendicular to the ground.
 This setup ensured optimal reception when traveling south in the \gls{los} area.
 A GPS device tracked the route and georeferenced the measurements.
 The chosen itinerary looped around an outdoor sports center and included segments with trees and buildings causing partial signal obstruction.
 End-to-end throughput measurements were performed in both \gls{dl} and \gls{ul} directions.

 We first present the \gls{dl} results.
 The data show that the end-to-end throughput (i.e., UE throughput) strongly correlates with the FR2 backhaul link quality.
-As illustrated in Fig.~\ref{fig:results}, the FR2 backhaul \gls{rsrp} peaks at --83~dBm in the \gls{los} zone, where the WAB-MT has direct visibility of the BH-gNB.
-In this region (until 14:45:40, as shown in Fig. \ref{fig:bler_time}), the end-to-end throughput reaches approximately 50~Mbps.
+As illustrated in Figure~\ref{fig:results}, the FR2 backhaul \gls{rsrp} peaks at --83~dBm in the \gls{los} zone, where the WAB-MT has direct visibility of the BH-gNB.
+In this region (until 14:45:40, as shown in Figure~\ref{fig:rsrp_time}), the end-to-end throughput reaches approximately 50~Mbps.
 As the vehicle moves into the \gls{nlos} area, performance gradually degrades: throughput begins to decline when a single building obstructs the signal and eventually drops to zero in deep \gls{nlos}.
 This throughput degradation occurs faster than the corresponding decrease in FR2 backhaul \gls{rsrp}.

-This discrepancy is clarified in Fig.~\ref{fig:bler_time}: as the end-to-end throughput decreases, the FR2 backhaul link exhibits an increasing \gls{bler}, explaining the abrupt drop in performance.
+This discrepancy is clarified in Figure~\ref{fig:bler_time}: as the end-to-end throughput decreases, the FR2 backhaul link exhibits an increasing \gls{bler}, explaining the abrupt drop in performance.
 The figure also reports the serving beams for both \gls{ssb} and \gls{csirs}.
 Under \gls{los} conditions, the wider \gls{ssb} beams remain stable, whereas in \gls{nlos} regions, beam switching begins.
 In contrast, the narrower and more channel-sensitive \gls{csirs} beams continuously adjust to maintain link quality.
 Beam switching, however, shows no observable impact on end-to-end throughput.